svndl/EyeTracking/README_experiment.md

 ## This is a readme file describing the data structure and functions for running Eyetracking experiments.

+# Requirements

+* *Matlab*
+* *PsychToolBox*, http://psychtoolbox.org/, it will allow you to run the Eyelink-related code in Dummy mode.
+* *Eyelink Drivers* from SR Support forum (registration required) https://www.sr-support.com/forumdisplay.php?17-EyeLink-Display-Software for the eyetracking data acquisition.

 # Data organization

 * *analysis* -- scripts for loading and processing trial data